 Can you get health insurance after cancer?

-It will depend on your circumstances but you can get health insurance after a cancer diagnosis.
-It will depend on how long it has been since you were diagnosed as well as the type of cancer and the cancer histology.
+It will depend on your circumstances and medical history but you can get health insurance after a cancer diagnosis.
+A bit like travel insurance, it will depend on how long it has been since you were diagnosed as well as the type of cancer and the cancer histology.

 Most life insurance policies include terminal illness benefit which can cover cancer.
 Terminal illness benefit can be claimed by life insurance policyholders who are diagnosed with stage 4 cancer or any other terminal cancer.